schmidsi/melon-reporting/docs/01-thesis/02-introduction/01-problemstatement/README.md

 ## Approach

 Melonport and most blockchain based companies see themselves as innovating startups trying to build a new and better world.
 Therefore it does not see itself as a service provider and its possible users as customers.
 The development process is more like an open community where input is very welcome but also critically assessed.

+> “If I had asked people what they wanted, they would have said faster horses.”
+> _Henry Ford_